leos313/DOOM_FPGA/README.md

 2. Now that you have the bitstream, you need to use them within the DOOM.
 The created bitstream is in the folder `project_sdsoc > sd_card > _sds > _p0_.bin`.
 There is just one bitstream with all the accelerators in the same floorplan.

+#### Re-compiling the game including HW accelerators

+Now that the hardware function is checked in a Linux environment, the next step is to implement it in the Crispy-DOOM source code.
+To do this, another SDSoC utility is used, which is the creation of a C library that includes the software stub functions.
+Thanks to this, other applications can be compiled using these hardware modules.
+Of course, while the bitstream is loaded in the FPGA.
+In order to compile the Crispy-DOOM with the hardware functions, the following files must be added to the game source repository:

+* The shared library file, which includes the stub function and its dependencies, such as the information of the hardware addresses.

+The file are located in `project_sdsoc > Debug > _sds > swstub` and are `cf_stub.c`, `cf_stub.h`, `portinfo.c`, `portinfo.h`, `Stretch4x.cpp`, and the static library file `.a` (`libxlnk_stub.a` and `libdoom_hardware_v00.a`). **Please note that your names can be a bit different, depending on the project name you has used).**

  **...still under construction**